L-1 Visa Lawyer in New York – Berd & Klauss, PLLC

 A Manager is defined as an individual that manages a company or one of its core components, personally supervises and controls the work of other professionals or manages an essential function of the organization, can hire and fire personnel or operates as a senior level, and exercises discretion over day-to-day functions of the business.

 An Executive is defined as an individual that directs the management of the organization or one of its core functions, establishes goals and policies, exercises discretionary decision making, and receives only general supervision or direction from higher level executives, board of directors or stock holders.

 An individual has specialized knowledge when that person possesses a heightened level of knowledge of the petitioning company’s products, services, equipment, techniques, or other interests or has an advanced level of knowledge or expertise in the company’s processes and procedures.

 To qualify for L-1 status, the foreign national must have been employed abroad by the foreign employer on a full-time basis for at least one continuous year during the last three-year period.
 The individual must be coming to the U.S. to hold a Managerial, Executive, or Specialized Knowledge position.
-Our lawyers based in New York have extensive experience with this visa category and have successfully guided companies of all kinds with successful applications.
+Our L-1 visa lawyers based in New York have extensive experience with this L-1 visa category and have guided companies of all kinds with successful applications.

 Typically, both the foreign and U.S. entities must have been operating for at least one full year prior to the time of application.
 Both entities must be actively doing business, meaning that they both engage in regular, systematic, and continuous provision of goods and/or services.
 Both companies, whether in New York or elsewhere in the U.S., should also have an established workforce and sufficient office space to conduct business.